benfaerber/liquid-ml/README.md

 # Liquid ML

-[Shopify's Liquid](https://shopify.dev/api/liquid/) templating language for the OCaml!
+[Shopify's Liquid](https://shopify.dev/api/liquid/) templating language for the OCaml programming language!

 ## !!!!
 NOTICE !!!!
 This is a work in progress.
 You are welcome to use it but the port is only ~70% complete so I can not guarantee that the API / Interpreter rules will remain consistant.